 The program provides temporary and long-term housing and services to ensure women, families, and gender-diverse individuals in Skid Row have access to safe housing, comprehensive services, and support to achieve long-term housing stability.
 This includes intensive outreach to gain the trust necessary to bring women indoors, women-only interim housing beds, master leasing to lock in permanent housing units specifically for women, rental subsidies, and trauma-informed care and services to help ensure long-term housing stability.

-As of February 28, 2025, the program has connected 1,147 women and gender-diverse people and 110 families with safe interim housing.
-Of those, 614 individuals and 57 families are now living in their own permanent homes.
+As of July 9, 2025, the program has served 3,200 women and gender-diverse individuals.
+Of those, 818 women and gender-diverse individuals are now living in their own permanent homes.

 Click here to read one of this program’s many success stories.